patrickESM/GLIP/README.md

 - use detect remote call for direct client to server inference with sent back results. the other path is for internal usage and i won't document here

+- setCaption remote call sets the caption for GLIP to detect. expected string sperated with '.' (exp: "person . car . bus")

 # GLIP: Grounded Language-Image Pre-training

 <img src="docs/lead.png" width="800">